-(originally posted in 2010 at the other site) What words shall we use to describe this 1978 Cadillac Eldorado Biarritz Classic Coupe? (actually, it might be a 1978 Cadillac Eldorado Custom Classic Biarritz Coupe).
+(first posted here on 7/14/2015) What words shall we use to describe this 1978 Cadillac Eldorado Biarritz Classic Coupe? (actually, it might be a 1978 Cadillac Eldorado Custom Classic Biarritz Coupe).
 Maybe we don’t need any more words at all; the name pretty much says it all.
 But let’s throw a few at it and see if they stick: faded glory, wretched excess, the last big Eldorado, the perfect symbol of the seventies, the Bizarritz, a bloated horror, a handsome classic; we could go on all day (and I invite you to add your own to the list).
 Or we could just look at it in wonder (horror?), this vivid reminder of just how far we’ve come since the decade when this Eldorado roamed this land, proud and unfettered.

 Perhaps Caddy waited until 1977 because they wanted the last convertible Eldorado in 1976 to bow out in 8.2 liter style.
 That caused quite a sensation and a run on them, having been dubbed the last American convertible ever due to proposed roll-over restrictions that were later rescinded.

 So to throw a little interest in the coupe after the passing of the rag top, the Biarritz, and its Custom and Classic variants were deployed in that Super-Fly era of Eldorado customs.